ekanshpathak/Data-Engineering-Projects/AdPlatformETL/README.md

 ### Report Generator
 HUE is used as a Report Generator, which is a User interface for the data stored in Hive.

+### User Simulator
+Written one User Simulator script, which will simulate the user behaviour in the client application.
+This script will hit the APIs hosted in the Ad Server in a manner similar to the user.
+First, it will hit the Ad Server API for getting Ads and then, it will hit the Feedback API with the request identifier received in the earlier API call.
+It will query in MySQL to get the list of available users.

 ## Technologies Used